ChrisColeDocs/Technical-Writing-Portfolio/README.md

 ## Professional Context

-These samples reflect early-stage professional development in technical writing with a focus on business documentation and operational support content.
+These samples reflect professional development in technical writing with a focus on business documentation and operational support content.
 They are intended to demonstrate applied skill in structuring information clearly and consistently across different use cases.

 ## Goal